lionirdeadman/lionirdeadman.github.io/content/flathub-discord-permissions-explained.md

         "--share=network"
 ```

-As far as I know, this is a very safe permission to give and is obviously needed because Discord is an online application.
+As far as I know, this is a relatively safe permission to give and is obviously needed because Discord is an online application.
+This does give access to local
+network devices which could be an attack vector, it would be interesting to have a permission which allows internet access but not the local network.
+This
+[has been proposed](https://github.com/containers/bubblewrap/issues/392) before, it would be nice to see work on that.

 ### Devices